ashoulson/VolatilePhysics/README.md

 - Determinism (Volatile uses floating-point values, and is not deterministic across hardware configurations)

 Primary Design Features of Volatile:
 - **Safe Repositioning.** Bodies and individual shapes can be moved to arbitrary positions by an external process without compromising the integrity of the physics simulation.
+This occurs frequently when clients correct for prediction errors and must move a player controller to match the authoritative server's position.
 Volatile is largely stateless -- very little trajectory data is preserved between frames aside from the position, orientation, and angular/linear velocity of each body.
 - **Individual Object Ticking.** Objects can be ticked individually without forcing a tick on the entire physics world.
 This is useful for client-side prediction in networked games.
 Ticking objects individually is more efficient, but may cause duplicate collisions if more than one object is handled this way.
 - **History Tracking.** Volatile can store historical state for dynamic objects and perform tests on an object's past world position.
 This is useful for lag compensation with raycast weapons in networked shooters.
 - **Simplicity.** Volatile is designed to be simple to read and debug.
 This library offers as minimal a feature set as possible to keep the total source small and readable.